Toggle menu

 There are certain circumstances (exceptions) where a second home premium will not apply.
 Any second homeowner who does not feel the premium should apply to their property, for example because it is not a second home or it falls into an excepted category, can contact the council by completing our online occupation of a second home form which is available in the link below.
 This also contains details of the exceptions to the premiums.

-Council Tax Overview and Paying
+Council Tax overview and paying

 Council Tax is your contribution towards the vital services we provide.
 Find our how to pay your council tax, how to appeal and whether you have to pay council tax on a second home.